Where Should You Avoid Anchoring?

 Where Should You Avoid Anchoring?
 Anchoring in or obstructing passage through channels or areas such as launching ramps or other high-traffic areas is never a good idea.

 Knowing how to drop an anchor off the side of a boat is not the same as anchoring.
 Anchoring performance is dependent on both location and mechanism.
-Never anchor in an area that is prohibited or forbidden.
+Never anchor in a prohibited area.

 A hefty fine may be levied on oyster and mussel beds.
 Before you drop anchor, look for signs, coastguard alerts, and other indications that the place is off-limits.
 Other vessels would have to stop your boat while passing if you anchor in the middle of a fairway.